davidrbradshaw/HPCC/README.md

 # HPCC
-Public files for Stanford High Performance Computing Center
+Public files developed for the High Performance Computing Center at Stanford University